Skip to main content

 REACT_APP_SUPERFLAG_CLIENT_KEY=pub_prod_...

 Always use public keys (pub_*) in client-side code.
-Never use SDK keys (sdk_*).
+Never use server keys (sdk_*).

 Status Values